dileep-kumar19/Motor-Fault-Diagnosis-using-UNET-model-and-Vibration-Images/README.md

-# Motor-Fault-Diagnosis-using-UNET-model-and-Vibration-Images
-In this project a Deep Learning algorithm namely UNET is used for fault detection and identification of industrial machine using vibration images
+Motor Fault Diagnosis using UNET Model and Vibration Images In this project a Deep Learning algorithm (UNET) is used for fault detection and identification of industrial machines using vibration images